MohibBadhon/Bennet-Chandler-Rate/ReadMe.md

 ## Example
-In this example, we consider the dissociation of a CaSO4 ion pair in bulk water and compute the corresponding rate constant using the Bennett-Chandler method.The reaction coordinate (RC) is defined as the distance between the Ca<sup>2+</sup> ion and the sulfur atom (S) in the sulfate group.
+In this example, we consider the dissociation of a CaSO4 ion pair in bulk water and compute the corresponding rate constant using the Bennett-Chandler method.
+The reaction coordinate (RC) is defined as the distance between the Ca<sup>2+</sup> ion and the sulfur atom (S) in the sulfate group.
 Since the sulfate oxygens are harmonically constrained to the sulfur atom, this provides a simple yet effective RC.
 This example assumes that a well-converged free energy profile is available, with a clear barrier separating states.
 To sample configurations near the top of this barrier, we run restrained MD simulations using [LAMMPS](https://www.lammps.org/#gsc.tab=0) and the [Colvars](https://colvars.github.io/master/colvars-refman-lammps.html) module, which allows us to constrain the system around the dividing surface.
 From this, we generate a large ensemble (5,000) of short, unbiased trajectories, the "shooting" simulations to capture the system's dynamics near the transition state.
 An example MD simulation can be found in the ```prep/ ``` folder.
 A 0.25 ns simulation is performed at the barrier top to generate a diverse ensemble of initial configurations.
 These configurations are then split into 5,000 frames using the script ```1_rename.sh```, which also creates the necessary directory structure for each trajectory:
 ```